2017nisekoclassic 93

 1. Organizer

-The 2024 Niseko Classic is organized by Hokkaido Events Corporation under the regulations of the Union Cycliste Internationale (UCI) and managed by the Japan Cycling Federation (JCF) as a round of UCI GrandFond World Series (UGFWS).
-It is to take place on 16th June 2024 as Road Race event.
-Also concurrently to UGFWS events, HCF 2024 Road Race is organized on 16th June 2024 as support events.
+The 2025 Niseko Classic is organized by Hokkaido Events Corporation under the regulations of the Union Cycliste Internationale (UCI) and managed by the Japan Cycling Federation (JCF) as a round of UCI GrandFond World Series (UGFWS).
+Time Trial is to take place on 14th June 2025 and Road Races on 15th June 2025.
+Also concurrently to UGFWS events, HCF 2025 Races are organized as support events.

 2. Event Format of UGFWS Events (Registered to UCI)

-Regarding the 65+ age category, depending on the entry numbers, we may separate new age category according the UCI Gran Fondo World Series regulation. (eg. Age 65-69, 70-74, 75-79 etc.)
+Regarding the 75+ age category, depending on the entry numbers, we may make new age category according the UCI Gran Fondo World Series regulation. (eg. Age 75-79 / Age 80-84 etc.)

 The results of these events shall be reference of qualification for UCI Grand Fond World Championships.